matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 ### Coordinator selection

 This is a form of leader election but is achieved through deterministic calculation for a given point in time ( block height), given predefined members of the group, and a common (majority) awareness of the current availability of each member.
+So there is no actual "election" term needed.

 Each node is allocated positions on a hash ring.
 These positions are a function of the node name.
 Given that the entire committee agrees on the names of all nodes, all nodes independently arrive at the same decision about the positions of all nodes.

 For the current block height, a position on the ring is calculated from a deterministic function.
 The node that is closest to that position on the ring is selected as the coordinator.
 If that node is not available, then the next closest node is selected.
 If that node is not available, then the next closest again is selected, and so on.

-- for each Pente domain instance ( smart contract API) the coordinator is selected by choosing one of the nodes in the configured privacy group of that contract
+For each Pente domain instance ( smart contract API) the coordinator is selected by choosing one of the nodes in the configured privacy group of that contract

  - the selector is a pure function where the inputs are the node names + the current block number and the output is the name of one of the nodes
  - the function will return the same output for a range of `n` consecutive blocks ( where `n` is a configuration parameter of the policy)
  - for the next range of `n` blocks, the function will return a different ( or possibly the same) output
  - over a large sample of ranges, the function will have an even distribution of outputs
  - the function will be implemented by taking a hash of each node name, taking the hash of the output of `b/n` (where b is the block number and `n` is the range size) rounded down to the nearest integer and feeding those into a hashring function.

 ![image](../images/distributed_sequencer_hashring.svg){ width="500" }